Sailing (sport): Handicap racing

 Earlier popular rating systems include IOR and IMS.

 Gender criteria

 The majority of sailing events are "open" events in which males and females compete together on equal terms either as individuals or part of team.
 Sailing has had female only World Championships since the 1970s to encourage participation and now hosts more than 30 such World Championship titles each year.
-For the 2016 Olympics, compulsory mixed gender in the event were added for the first time.
+For the 2016 Olympics in Rio, compulsory mixed gender in the event were added for the first time.

 Additional criteria

 In addition the following criteria are sometimes applied to events: